-The Fertility Clinic offers onsite counselling services of both a psychologist and a social worker to assist couples in dealing with the various stresses that can arise as a result of fertility problems or as a result of fertility treatment.
+The Fertility Clinic offers onsite counselling services of a social worker to assist couples in dealing with the various stresses that can arise as a result of fertility problems or as a result of fertility treatment.

 Fertility problems can have an impact on emotions, on social interactions with family and friends and can affect relationships.